 Meet our Coaches

-Stefan became Varsity Boys Coach at Oakton H.S. in November 2013 and also coaches in the Summer & Fall for Resilient Rowing Club and coaches a USRowing Junior Development Camp.
-The Oakton Boys team won gold in the Pair at the 2016 NSRA Nationals.
-In 2017 the Oakton Boy’s 2nd 8 won Silver at Virginia States and the Lightweight 4 won Gold.
-The Varsity Boy’s team has doubled in size in his time at Oakton.
-Stefan is certified by USRowing as a Level III coach, and also works as a substitute teacher for Fairfax County Schools.
+Stefan became Men's Varsity Coach at Oakton High School in November 2013, and also coaches in the Summer and Fall for Resilient Rowing Club, in addition to coaching a USRowing Junior Development Camp.
+The Oakton Men's team won gold in the Pair at the 2016 NSRA Nationals.
+In 2017 the Oakton Men's 2nd 8 won Silver at Virginia States, and the Lightweight 4 won Gold.
+The Varsity Men’s team has doubled in size in his time at Oakton.
+Stefan is certified by USRowing as a Level III coach, and also works as a substitute teacher for Fairfax County Public Schools.

 James augone - women's head coach

 James Augone joins Oakton Crew havingspent the past three years at Wakefield High School as the Head Coach.
 During that time, Wakefield won the Girls Division II Points trophy on the strength of two state runner up finishes.
 Additionally, Wakefield qualified all of their Varsity Boats for the SRAA National Regatta for the first time in school history with the Men's Lightweight 4+ finishing 5th in the country in 2016, and the Women’s Lightweight 4+ 6th in the country in 2017.
 Previously, James was the Head Coach at Holton-Arms, where the Lightweight 4+ finished 2nd at the Conference Championships.
 In 2008 and 2009, he was the Varsity Women’s coach at Langley High School.

 In 2015, James joined the D.C.
 Strokes’ coaching staff as the assistant coach for the Club program.
 Since then he has joined the competitive program as the assistant coach, and now as the lead coach.